uwangjar/location-search/README.md

-This project using React, TypeScript and Vite
+This project using React, TypeScript, Tailwind and Vite

 To install - npm install

-To run - npm dev run
+To run - npm run dev

 This app allows the user to search for location by typing search term in the search box as below